Henry III of England: Restoring royal authority

 With the end of the civil war, Henry's government faced the task of rebuilding royal authority across large parts of the country.
 By the end of 1217, many former rebels were routinely ignoring instructions and even Henry's loyalist supporters jealously maintained their independent control over royal castles while illegally constructed fortifications, called adulterine castles, had sprung up across much of the country.
 The network of county sheriffs had collapsed and with it the ability to raise taxes and collect royal revenues.
 The powerful prince Llywelyn ab Iorwerth posed a major threat in Wales and along the Welsh Marches.

-Despite his success in winning the war, William had far less favourable results when attempting to restore royal power following the peace.
-This was in part because he was unable to offer significant patronage, despite the expectations from the loyalist barons that they would be rewarded.
+Despite his success in winning the war, William now had the difficult job of attempting to restore royal power following the peace.
+This difficulty was in part because he was unable to offer significant patronage, despite the expectations from the loyalist barons that they would be rewarded.
 (Note: The Crown had traditionally relied on gifts and bribes to encourage loyalty and obedience among the barons, but in the straightened, post-war circumstances the opportunities to dispense such patronage was limited.
 Part of the problem was that medieval law was clear that the guardians of a minor, such as Henry, could not permanently dispose of their ward's property or rights, which meant that the government was unable to legally give any of the King's lands or rights to a baron during the royal minority.)
 William attempted to enforce the traditional rights of the Crown to approve marriages and wardships, but with little success.
-Nonetheless, he was able to reconstitute the royal bench of judges and reopen the royal exchequer.
+Nonetheless, he was able to successfully reconstitute the royal bench of judges and reopen the royal exchequer, achievements that began the gradual restoration of royal justice and Crown finance.
 The government issued the Charter of the Forest, which attempted to reform the governance of the royal forest.
 The regency and Llywelyn came to an agreement on the Treaty of Worcester in 1218, but its generous terms–which saw Llywelyn effectively become Henry's justiciar across Wales–underlined the weakness of the English Crown.